KiraCore/docs/infra/networking.md

 * Network and containers not reachable

-> It might happen that after VM sleep docker network is no longer responsive preventing containers to communicate with each other, to fix this issue you can execute a `systemctl restart NetworkManager docker` in the terminal console of the VM.
+> It might happen that after VM sleep docker network is no longer responsive preventing containers to communicate with each other, to fix this issue you can execute a `systemctl restart NetworkManager docker` in the terminal console of the VM or use `Re-START All Containers` option in the Kira Manager.